TaiseiNoda/TaiseiNoda.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href="https://economics.rice.edu">Department of Economics, Rice University</a>.
+subtitle: Department of Economics, Rice University.

 profile:
   align: right